This article will help you read and understand your pathology report for malignant melanoma of the skin.

 All lymph nodes are surrounded by a capsule.
 Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.

-Extranodal extension is also associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
+Extranodal extension is important because it is associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
 Extranodal extension is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for melanoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.